nickoala/telepot/README.md

 To use the [Telegram Bot API](https://core.telegram.org/bots/api), you first have to [get a **bot account**](http://www.instructables.com/id/Set-up-Telegram-Bot-on-Raspberry-Pi/) by [chatting with the BotFather](https://core.telegram.org/bots).

-He will then give you a **token**, something like `123456789:ABCdefGhIJKlmNoPQRsTUVwxyZ`.
+BotFather will give you a **token**, something like `123456789:ABCdefGhIJKlmNoPQRsTUVwxyZ`.
 With the token in hand, you can start using telepot to access the bot account.

-Instructions below are presented in Python 2.7

 #### Test the account